samia-ahmed/TravelService/README.md

 The project skeleton is implemented using Dropwizard.
 If you're unfamiliar with it, they provide a helpful [Getting Started guide](http://www.dropwizard.io/1.0.0/docs/getting-started.html), and pretty thorough documentation.
 Additionally, the /pnrs endpoint has been included as an example of how to create an HTTP endpoint using Dropwizard.
 Finally, there are several simple unit tests as examples - we definitely encourage you to add your own tests so you can be confident that your solution works as expected.

 ##Existing Services
 The following 'services' already exist in the project, and can be called to get the data you need to implement your solution.
-These are simple stubs, which have 1 PNR loaded in them, record locator ABC123.
+These are simple stubs, which have 1 PNR loaded in them, accessible using the record locator `ABC123`.
 If you run the app and go to /pnrs/ABC123, you can see what the raw PNR looks like.

 ```